Braised Lamb Neck with Chickpeas and Harissa

 The necks cook up so tender you can cut them with a spoon, and the cooking liquid soaks into the tomatoes and chickpeas making for a delicious, simple meal.
 Serve it with some wilted greens or rice on the side.
 And don’t forget the yogurt!

-This recipe is by Chef Alan Bergo, the Forager Chef.
-A chef from Minnesota, Alan is a culinary industry veteran, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
+This recipe is by James Beard-Award-winning Chef and author Alan Bergo, the Forager Chef.
+Alan is chef from Minnesota, and former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Author of The Forager Chef’s Book of Flora, he’s one of the most respected voices in the world of foraging and wild food.
 He’s best known as the founder of Forager Chef, his website focused on wild ingredients that reaches millions of readers each year.
 Learn more about Chef Alan and his hunt for mushrooms, wild and obscure foods at foragerchef.com.

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.